 The city council shall determine, by ordinance or resolution, the amount and type of compensation to be paid to all city officers, department heads, and employees.
 The council shall periodically survey comparable cities and set compensation levels so as to be reasonably competitive across similar classes and positions, taking into account the city's fiscal condition.
-The salaries of the city clerk and city treasurer shall be maintained at a range that is at least 10% higher than the range assigned to their highest paid subordinate or manager.
-The city clerk and city treasurer shall receive an additional premium in the amount of 5% for the acquisition and retention of the designation of "Certified California Municipal Clerk" or "Certified California Municipal Treasurer".
+The salaries of the city clerk and city treasurer shall be maintained at a range higher than the range assigned to their highest paid subordinate or manager.
+The city clerk and city treasurer may receive an additional premium, in an amount established by ordinance or resolution, for the acquisition and retention of the designation of "Certified California Municipal Clerk" or "Certified California Municipal Treasurer".